 Doing everything possible to stay safe on the job is always important.
-That is especially true of the construction business, an industry that consistently ranks among the most dangerous of all.
+Every employee should be aware of their rights, as stated here: https://www.personalinjurylawyersbronx.com/construction-accidents/, as the construction industry consistently ranks among the most dangerous of all.

 While appropriate training and consistent carefulness help a great deal, some construction workers end up succumbing to on-the-job injuries regardless.
 A quick look at the injuries most frequently sustained by construction workers should emphasize why it is so important to do everything possible to avoid them.